sdesilva26/docker-spark/README.md

  ### Local machine

  This whole section will detail how to setup an Apache Spark cluster running inside Docker containers on your local machine.
-The second half of this section will detail the architecture of this tp help the user in understanding the layout and the advantage of running everything inside of Docker containers.
+The second half of this section will detail the architecture of this to help the user in understanding the layout and the advantage of running everything inside of Docker containers.

- #### Spark cluster + Docker containers - local machine
+ #### Spark cluster

 Now we are going to use spark running inside of containers to set-up a cluster.
 To do this we will create a user-defined bridge network as we did in the previous section.